nethoundsh/hashchecker/README.md

 hashchecker -free ~/Downloads
 ```

 Scans every regular file in the directory (non-recursive by default).
-With `-free`, requests are spaced 15 seconds apart.
+With `-free`, requests are paced at 4 per minute using a token-bucket limiter.

 ### Recursive scan